 The Market Analysis Research and Development Subgroup developed the Market Analysis Prioritization Tool (MAPT), released in 2006, which allows regulators to narrow down the number of companies under review to a manageable list by creating a scoring system so companies can be prioritized more easily.
 MAPT provides regulators with a web-based tool that serves as a starting point in the analysis process by prioritizing companies for further analysis.
 This prioritization of companies allows state insurance regulators to better focus their resources and to develop more efficient regulatory policies and practices.

 MAPT utilizes key market and financial components, from state and national sources, to generate weighted ratios on which the prioritization is based.
 MAPT can provide reports against market and financial data or Market Conduct Annual Statement (MCAS) data.
 Market and financial MAPT reports provide an overall prioritization ranking, a national prioritization ranking and a state prioritization ranking for companies by line of business, which allows market analysts to compare companies writing premiums in a specified line of business on a national and state basis using a uniform data set.

-In 2009, the data elements and functionality contained within the NAIC Market Analysis Company Listings report were incorporated into MAPT and as of December 2009, the Market Analysis Company Listings report was no longer available.
 Key market regulation components used in MAPT vary by line of business.
 They include, but are not limited to: losses, expenses and premiums, enrollments, regulatory actions, complaints, examinations and demographics.

+.

 The available lines of business for the market and financial MAPT report are: homeowners, private passenger auto, credit, group accident and health, individual accident and health, group major medical, individual major medical, Medicare supplement, long-term care, group life, individual life, group annuity and individual annuity.
-The available lines of business for the MCAS MAPT report are: homeowners, private passenger, long-term care, individual life, individual annuity, health and lender placed home and auto.
+The available lines of business for the MCAS MAPT report are: homeowners, private passenger, long-term care, individual life, individual annuity, health, disability income, and lender placed home and auto.

 MAPT does not produce scores to be viewed in absolute terms, where one score is seen as “better” or “worse” than another.
 Instead, MAPT provides a system that gives guidance to a market analyst in prioritizing companies for further analysis.
 Each insurance department will have its own triggers based on criteria unique to that state's marketplace.
 It is important to note that the underlying data in MAPT should be analyzed—market analysts should not rely solely on the prioritization ranking of individual companies to identify companies which may require further analysis.
 The information obtained from MAPT is merely an indicator that one or more potential issues may exist that could have an adverse impact on consumers.
 Normally, no conclusions about actual company marketplace behaviors can be drawn at this level of analysis.
 Therefore, insurance departments should use MAPT as a starting point to identify companies that may need further regulator attention, such as a more detailed analysis via a Level 1 Analysis review.